 The high level aims of the scheme are to contribute to a better understanding of both direct and indirect value creation for UK firms and the wider economy, and thus lead to – better policy making, and more effective use of public domain materials by UK media companies.

 The project is funded by the ESRC.
-It commenced in September 2013 and runs for one year.
+It commenced in September 2013 and runs until 2015.
+More details can be found on the project resource page.

 Historical Analysis of the Role of Copyright in Music Publishing